knpuniversity/javascript/knpu/ep2-es6/ecmascript-es6-harmony.md

 contains a few, minor features.
 ***

-So here's our mission: jump into the important stuff of ES 2015 that will let us understand, and *write* truly, modern JavaScript.
-Let's start with my absolute favorite, game-changing feature of ES 2015: arrow functions.
+So here's our mission: jump into the important stuff of ES2015 that will let us understand, and *write* truly, modern JavaScript.
+Let's start with my absolute favorite, game-changing feature of ES2015: arrow functions.